mwhite34/cs400-X-Team-73/CS400-X-Team-73.md

        * GitHub username 4: HarveyWang
        * GitHub username 5: Haruto2017
    * When did you complete this exercise?
 6:30 pm Monday 3/1
    * How long did it take your team to complete this exercise?
-30 Minutes
+1 Hour

 ## Table of Contents